emguy/AWS-Server-Configuration/README.md

 To get help for psql, type `help` on the psql shell.

 ## Setup Apache server
-Create the directory `/var/www/catalog/` and then the file `/var/www/catalog/entry.wsgi` with the following content
+Create the directory `/var/www/catalog/` and then the file `/var/www/catalog/entry.wsgi` with the following content.
 ```python
 def application(environ, start_response):
   status = '200 OK'